linkedin/pygradle/docs/pivy-importer.md

 `java -jar pivy-importer-VERSION-all.jar --repo /path/to/destination virtualenv:15.0.1 pip:7.1.2 --replace alabaster:0.7=alabaster:0.7.1,pytz:0a=pytz:2016.4,Babel:0.8=Babel:1.0,sphinx_rtd_theme:0.1=sphinx_rtd_theme:0.1.1`

 For a complete usage example please review the build.gradle file for the pivy-importer project.

+#### Arguments
+* --repo - location of the ivy repo : `--repo /path/to/destination`
+* --replace - replacement of defined transitive dependency : `--replace alabaster:0.7=alabaster:0.7.1,pytz:0a=pytz:2016.4`
+* --quiet - sets logging level to WARN : `--quiet`
+* --force - same as replace but with higher priority : `--force alabaster:0.7`
+* --latest - gets latest versions of dependencies : `--latest`
+* --pre - allows pre-releases (alpha, beta, release candidates) : `--pre`
+* --lenient - allows to continue processing in case of missing dependency with logging it : `--lenient`

 ## Replacement